The Winning Essay: Spring 2018

 This past semester I created a marketing and business plan based upon the idea of introducing a new product to a developing country.
 Going into this project, I knew that I wanted to create a plan for a product that would not only sell but also assist in the development of the country’s population.
 I chose the country of Indonesia.
 This country represents the economic center of Southeast Asia while its capital, Jakarta, acts as the industrial center of Indonesia.
 Despite these accolades, more than 1/10 of the Indonesian population is still under the poverty line and almost 20% of children under the age of 5 are underweight due to malnutrition.
 After seeing such tragic statistics, I knew that I wanted to create a company and product that would could potentially alleviate this issue.

 Handing in the finalized business plan, I felt more accomplished than I had ever in my undergraduate career.
 I had worked for several weeks and gave my professor something that I was proud of.
 It taught me how to apply classroom concepts to a real-life situation and to be innovative in order to help solve a problem.
 This project forced me to really focus on getting organized and pay attention to detail, analyzing every piece of demographic information and statistic.
 Finally, this project gave me the confidence I was lacking to pursue my research and take on large projects despite the challenges I face because of my learning disability.

 Spring 2016 Winner

-Tina Nguyen is an undergraduate student at John Hopkins University.
+Tina Nguyen is a student at John Hopkins University.

 Anticipated Major: Physics & Pre-Med